Your daily drivetime update on the US Attorney Purge...

 - Impeach Gonzales.
 Please sign the petition.

 - drational has created a database of all the DoJ emails from the document dumps.
-A brief introduction and instruction on the database can be found here.

 - Washington Post created a very useful graphic of the who, how, and when of The Purge List.
 Please note that this is not comprehensive- I only counted 23 USAs on that graphic.